trentagon/trentagon.github.io/pages/research_interests.md

 * [University of Washington Astrobiology](https://depts.washington.edu/astrobio/wordpress/about-us/what-is-astrobiology/){:target="_blank"}
 * [National Geographic Astrobiology](https://www.nationalgeographic.com/astrobiology/){:target="_blank"}

-## Atmospheric Evolution
+## My Interests: Planetary Evolution

 I am generally interested in how the surface environment, atmosphere, and geochemistry of planets change over time.
+I typically approach these problems by building theoretical computer simulations and comparing them to data from sources such as planetary rovers, telescopes, or laboratory measurements.
 Below are a few projects I've worked on that are related to this topic.

 ### Ancient Mars